open-contracting/open-contracting.github.io/pages/work.md

 **[Developer Docs](/pages/docs/)**

-#### Open Data Comparison
+#### Contracting Data Comparison
 A website where we are collecting information about datasets as part of our supply side analysis.

 #### Dataset analysis - categorization
-Creating scripts to facilitate faster processing of datasets, but autocategorizing available fields
+Creating scripts to facilitate faster processing of datasets, but autocategorizing available fields.

 #### Dataset analysis - mapping values
 Looking at allowable values in fields to build an understanding of where we will need to focus our efforts to enable cross-comparable data.